alexhernandezgarcia/alexhernandezgarcia.github.io/slides/mlforscience-udem-feb24.md

 ]

 .left-column-66[
-Bacterial antimicrobial resistance was directly responsible for 1.27 million global deaths in 2019 and contributed to 4.95 million deaths. .cite[World Health Organisation (WHO), 2023]
+.highlight1[Bacterial antimicrobial resistance] contributed to 4.95 million deaths in 2019. .cite[World Health Organisation (WHO), 2023]

 The World Bank estimates that antimicrobial resistance could result in .highlight1[one _trillion_ USD additional healthcare costs] by 2050.
 ]